Coleman Young: Personal life

 Young was twice married and divorced, and had a twelve-year relationship with Joyce Finley Garrett from 1968 to 1980.
 He fathered a son with executive assistant director of public works Annivory Calvert and initially denied paternity until DNA tests proved that he was the child's biological father.
 He served as a state senator in Michigan's 1st Senate district and was previously a state representative in Michigan's 4th District, the same district where Young lived as mayor and served as state senator.

 Young was a Prince Hall Freemason.

-He died from emphysema in 1997.
+Death

+On November 29, 1997, Young died from emphysema.
 Upon learning of Young's death, former President Jimmy Carter called Young "one of the greatest mayors our country has known."

 Republican Michigan Gov. John Engler called the former Democratic mayor "a man of his word who was willing to work with anyone, regardless of party or politics, to help Detroit – the city he loved and fought for all his life."

+In December 1997, Young would be the first to lie in state at the Charles H. Wright Museum of African American History.